jennifer-kinsey/word-definer/README.md

 # BUZZWORD!

 This is a Ruby app which is a kid-centric website for kiddos to add the newest phrase they are using so their equally hip friends can know all the cool new lingo.
+For example, if all the cool kids are saying "anthropophaginian", then add it to this page so that you can remember it means "cannibal."
+You can also share this with your friends so they can remember anthropophaginian.

 ![buzzworthy3](https://cloud.githubusercontent.com/assets/26371824/25548056/73033b4c-2c1f-11e7-93a6-d037b7ac662b.png)